EnithLinares/Date-For-1/README.md

 # Date for 1

+## Installation

+For this project to run properly please have the following packages installed: axios cors multer react-multi-carousel react-router-dom react-toastify react-ts-typewriter and sass

 ## Overview

 "Date for 1" is an app designed to help people explore their cities and plan solo dates.
 The app suggests activities based on the time of day, the user's desired experience, and their current mood.